MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deployment-pipelines-overview.md

 # Introduction to deployment pipelines

 In today’s world, analytics is a vital part of decision making in almost every organization.
-The growing use of Power BI as an analytics tool, requires it to use more data, look appealing and  be user-friendly.
-Above all however, Power BI needs to always be available and reliable.
-To meet these requirements, BI creators must collaborate effectively.

-The deployment pipelines tool enables BI creators to manage the lifecycle of organizational content.
+Fabric's deployment pipelines tool enables BI creators to manage the lifecycle of organizational content.
 It's an efficient and reusable tool for creators in an enterprise with Premium capacity.
-Deployment pipelines enable creators to develop and test Power BI content in the Power BI service, before the content is consumed by users.
+Deployment pipelines enable creators to develop and test content in the service, before the content is consumed by users.
 The content types include reports, paginated reports, dashboards, datasets and dataflows.

 ## Learn to use deployment pipelines

 You can learn how to use the deployment pipelines tool by following these links.

-* [Create and manage a Power BI deployment pipeline](/training/modules/power-bi-deployment-pipelines) - A Power BI Learn module that walks you through creating a deployment pipeline.
+* [Create and manage a deployment pipeline](/training/modules/power-bi-deployment-pipelines) - A Learn module that walks you through creating a deployment pipeline.

-* [Get started with deployment pipelines](deployment-pipelines-get-started.md) - A Power BI article that explains how to create a pipeline, as well as key functions such as backward deployment and deployment rules.
+* [Get started with deployment pipelines](deployment-pipelines-get-started.md) - An article that explains how to create a pipeline, as well as key functions such as backward deployment and deployment rules.

 ## Pipeline structure